 Planning pays off

 There will always be people who fly by the seat of their pants.
 Some succeed through dumb luck or charm.
-I help my clients operate differently, through a groundbreaking new method called planning.
-We do just enough to set a course, before paralysis by analysis can set in and so chaos and play can happen too.
+I help my clients operate differently, through a groundbreaking method called planning.
+We do just enough to set a course, before paralysis by analysis can set in, so chaos and play can happen too.
 If this appeals to you, read on.

 The following Q&A is for people who value being thoughtful and prepared, know the facts about their business, and want to lead the way to meaningful relationships with their customers and prospects.
 A strong visual identity and voice will ALWAYS shine through the mass of lazy or misguided marketing efforts in the universe.
 Yes, the bar has been raised for all of us, but putting in the initial effort can mean many nights of peaceful sleep knowing you’re on the right track.

 Spending just one month on brand identity planning and collaboration can provide you with a living document that grows with—and adds value to—your company for 2 to 3 years, even through major changes in services or leadership.
 Here are just a few benefits you’ll enjoy when you invest time and energy up front on your brand identity:

 - No more chaos and second-guessing

 - Clear direction and a library of images

 - A style guide and messaging tone

 Q: Do you need a brand identity in place before you design a website?